pjhesbest/anatomy-of-a-bash/README.md

 This tutorial will mostly dicuss the setup of a script, as that is where you can refine your script to be modular.
 In the example blow you can see highlighted the what that setup might look like (Figure 2.).

 ![image](figures/Figure2.png)
-<small>**Figure 2.** Example script that downloads from NCBI the assembly data for bacterial genomes and accepts a list of bacterial genome accession IDs to download either the nucleotides or proteins.</small>
+<small>**Figure 2.** Example script that downloads from NCBI the assembly data for bacterial genomes and accepts a list of bacterial genome accession IDs to download either the nucleotides or proteins.
+Highlighted is the part of the script that will be mostly presented in this guide.</small>

 ### Defining arguments

 One way to achieve a multi-sample functioning script, very simply is to feed files into your script.
-The most basic way to do this in bash is to just add them to you line of code:
+The most basic way to do this in BASH is to just add them to the end of you line of code:

 ```{sh}
 # write the script - assembly.sh